B2B Client Dashboard @Brarista

 Agile, Iterative Design 🧐

-The design process didn't follow a rigid, linear path.
-Instead, it unfolded through agile cycles of iteration, prototyping, testing, and refinement.
-Concepts were drafted and prototyped in Figma, tested internally and with select clients, then reshaped through rapid feedback loops.
-This iterative approach allowed ideas to mature organically while staying grounded in real user and business needs.
+The design process unfolded through agile cycles of iteration, prototyping, and testing.
+Concepts were drafted in Figma, tested internally and with select clients, then refined through rapid feedback loops.

-To balance agility with structure, I implemented an agile user story framework supported by the MoSCoW prioritisation method.
-This clarified what needed to be built first and what could evolve later, aligning design scope with engineering capacity.
+To balance agility with structure, I used an agile user story framework and MoSCoW prioritisation to clarify what needed to be built first, aligning design scope with engineering capacity.

-Before development began, user stories were finalised to articulate each feature’s purpose, functionality, and measurable outcome.
-These were linked directly to an interactive Figma prototype, creating a shared source of truth for the team.
+Handoff was a phase of co-creation between design and engineering.
+User stories were finalised to articulate each feature's purpose and outcome, then linked directly to an interactive Figma prototype as a shared source of truth.

-With engineers working remotely (and a 6 hour time difference), I prioritised clarity over formality.
-Depending on context, I used annotated Figma files, short video walkthroughs, or live co-working sessions to clarify interactions in real time.
-Quick calls often proved more effective than tickets for resolving nuanced design logic or fine-tuning micro-interactions.
+With engineers working remotely across a 6-hour time difference, I prioritised clarity over formality.
+I used annotated Figma files, video walkthroughs, or live sessions depending on context.
+Quick calls often resolved nuanced interactions faster than tickets.
+QA followed the same iterative cycle.

-The result was an MVP that aligned client expectations with Brarista’s strategic objectives.
-Although specific UI details remain confidential, the dashboard’s first release included the following key capabilities:
+The result was an MVP that aligned client expectations with Brarista's strategic objectives.
+The dashboard's first release includes:

 Engagement summaries and conversion analytics